Chalarangelo/30-seconds-of-code/README.md

 [⬆ back to top](#table-of-contents)
 ### Array concatenation

-Use `Array.concat()` to concatenate and array with any additional arrays and/or values, specified in `args`.
+Use `Array.concat()` to concatenate an array with any additional arrays and/or values, specified in `args`.

 ```js
 const arrayConcat = (arr, ...args) => arr.concat(...args);